What is accreditation? Is it for me?

 Accreditation under the Scheme requires a head contractor builder to satisfy the Federal Safety Commissioner (FSC) that they have and are implementing appropriate work health and safety policies, procedures and safe work practices.
 This requires a head contractor builder to:

-- Have experience in managing construction hazards and high-risk activities.
+- have experience in managing construction hazards and high-risk activities

-- Have a positive workplace safety record with low rates of injury, particularly serious injuries.
+- have a positive workplace safety record with low rates of injury, particularly serious injuries

-- Declare they are complying, and will comply with, the performance requirements of the National Construction Code (NCC) that relate to building materials, as specifically required by the Scheme.
+- declare they are complying, and will comply with, the performance requirements of the National Construction Code (NCC) that relate to building materials, as specifically required by the Scheme.

 Newly accredited head contractor builders are generally accredited for 3 years.
 To maintain accreditation, head contractor builders must:

-- Notifiable safety incidents that occur on their projects involving their own employees and subcontractors.
+- notifiable safety incidents that occur on their projects involving their own employees and subcontractors.

 For more information refer to: